Skeptics, We’ve Been Challenged To Read The Bible

 The patient and attentive reader of the Bible will be repaid tenfold.

 This patient and attentive reader of the Bible was repaid tenfold with nightmares, Dreaming of fathers sacrificing their sons, and bloody carcasses hanging from crosses, and children being mauled by bears.
 I tossed and turned through images of how disfigured the entire population of the world would all be if we really, truly had come from just two people.
 I trembled at the idea that original sin, for which we all must be forgiven, is a metaphor for seeking answers, using your mind, being curious.
 I drifted in an out of horrifying daydreams about mothers in heaven, knowing their sons or daughters are burning for eternity in hell, and thinking, how can that possibly be blissful?
-I struggled with the idea that so many people in this world accept the stories of magic and of miracles so wholeheartedly – water into wine, parting the red sea, a 600 year old man saving two of every animal on earth by building a big enough boat to house them and their food (for many species, the food being more live animals), and figuring out a system to dispose of the tons and tons of excrement produced by the saved animals and the animals kept as a year’s worth of food for lions and tigers and bears…
+I struggled with the idea that so many people in this world accept the stories of magic and of miracles so wholeheartedly – water into wine, parting the red sea, a 600-year-old man saving two of every animal on earth by building a big enough boat to house them and their food and figuring out a system to dispose of the tons and tons of excrement produced by the saved animals and the animals kept as a year’s worth of food for lions and tigers and bears…

 The Bible is a work of fiction.
 Like The Idiot, Like Pride and Prejudice, Like A Tale of Two Cities, like The Illuminatus Trilogy.
 The only thing reading 100 pages (again) will do for me, Jonathan, is remind me how batshit insane our world really is.